MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-conditional-access.md

 1. In the Azure portal, select **Intune** > **Device Configuration** > **Profiles** and select the VPN profile you created in [Configure the VPN client by using Intune](how-to-aovpn-client-intune.md).

 2. In the policy editor, select **Properties** > **Settings** > **Base VPN**.
-Extend the existing **EAP Xml** to include a filter that gives the VPN client the logic it needs to retrieve the AAD Conditional Access certificate from the user's certificate store instead of leaving it to chance allowing it to use the first certificate discovered.
+Extend the existing **EAP Xml** to include a filter that gives the VPN client the logic it needs to retrieve the Azure AD Conditional Access certificate from the user's certificate store instead of leaving it to chance allowing it to use the first certificate discovered.

     >[!NOTE]
     >Without this, the VPN client could retrieve the user certificate issued from the on-premises certificate authority, resulting in a failed VPN connection.

     ![Intune portal](../media/Always-On-Vpn/intune-eap-xml.png)

-3. Locate the section that ends with **\</AcceptServerName>\</EapType>** and insert the following string between these two values to provide the VPN client with the logic to select the AAD Conditional Access Certificate:
+3. Locate the section that ends with **\</AcceptServerName>\</EapType>** and insert the following string between these two values to provide the VPN client with the logic to select the Azure AD Conditional Access Certificate:

     ```XML
     <TLSExtensions xmlns="http://www.microsoft.com/provisioning/EapTlsConnectionPropertiesV2"><FilteringInfo xmlns="http://www.microsoft.com/provisioning/EapTlsConnectionPropertiesV3"><EKUMapping><EKUMap><EKUName>AAD Conditional Access</EKUName><EKUOID>1.3.6.1.4.1.311.87</EKUOID></EKUMap></EKUMapping><ClientAuthEKUList Enabled="true"><EKUMapInList><EKUName>AAD Conditional Access</EKUName></EKUMapInList></ClientAuthEKUList></FilteringInfo></TLSExtensions>